 Irrigation is a big investment so if you are planning to do landscaping make sure you and your installer are planning your sprinklers for what will be growing, not just what is growing right now.
 Now its the time to lay the groundwork for future needs.

 Your lawn irrigation installer should warranty their work for at least 2 years if they are maintaining the system also, but the manufacturers of the piping, heads, valves, and control boxes all offer generous warranties for their products – quality lasts.
-An average budget for a typical suburban lawn and for a good quality system will cost about $3300.00-$3900.00 including all parts and labour.
+An average budget for a typical suburban lawn and for a good quality system near Toronto will cost about $3300.00-$3900.00 including all parts and labour.

 4) Work with your local sprinkler installer to come up with a plan that meets your budget and needs.

 - The number of Zones – that is the number of regions that can be independently adjusted and turned on and off from the controller (and all controllers will allow for smartphone control)

 - The depth of the buried pipe: deeper pipe is safer from damage but takes more time to install.
 A minimum depth of 8 inches or more is sensible, good workmanship and industry standard!